 Building a Culture of Safety and Forgiveness

-- The Bible College students, upon Graduation, will be sent to other West Virginia prisons in the state, where they will serve on the staffs of the prison Chaplains.
+The Bible College students, upon Graduation, will be sent to other West Virginia prisons in the state, where they will serve on staff of the prison Chaplains.
 They will assist those Chaplains in their individual prison ministries.
 Their very presence will begin to change the culture of the prisons to which they are assigned.